ObiomaIkpe/ObiomaIkpe/README.md

 I’m committed to:
 - 🌐 Spreading **blockchain adoption across Africa**, creating access and opportunity.
 - 🔒 Advocating for **cybersecurity** and building secure, resilient systems.
-- 📚 Constantly learning—whether it’s cutting-edge tech or thought-provoking books.
+- 📚 Constantly learning—whether it’s cutting-edge tech or reading thought-provoking books.

 ### 🧠 A Bit More About Me

 - 💡 Naturally **curious**, always open to new challenges and technologies.
-- 🏃‍♂️ Start my mornings with **early jogs**—fueling focus and energy.
+- 🏃‍♂️ Love to start my mornings with **early morning jogs**—fueling focus and energy.
 - 📖 Love reading and thinking deeply about tech, society, and systems.

 ---